Tyrann Mathieu: College career

-Mathieu accepted an athletic scholarship to attend Louisiana State University, where he played for coach Les Miles' LSU Tigers football team from 2010 to 2011.
+Mathieu accepted an athletic scholarship to attend Louisiana State University, where he played for coach Les Miles's LSU Tigers football team from 2010 to 2011.

 2010 season

 As a true freshman in 2010, Mathieu played in all 13 games with one start.
-He finished the season with 59 tackles, three sacks, and two interceptions.
+He finished the season with 57 tackles, 4.5 sacks, and two interceptions.
 He was the Most Outstanding Defensive Player of the 2011 Cotton Bowl Classic against Texas A&M after he recorded seven tackles, one tackle for loss, two forced fumbles, one fumble recovery, one interception, one sack, and one pass breakup.

 2011 season

 At the end of the 2011 regular season, Mathieu had 77 total tackles (60 solo and 17 assists), 1.5 sacks, five forced fumbles, four fumble recoveries (two returned for a touchdown), and two interceptions.
-On special teams, Mathieu had 26 punt returns for 420 yards, with 2 returned for a touchdown.
+On special teams, Mathieu had 26 punt returns for 420 yards, with two returned for a touchdown.
 On October 19, 2011, Mathieu was suspended for one game following a violation of LSU's drug policy.
 Mathieu was named the most valuable player of the 2011 SEC Championship Game.
-Mathieu earned the nickname "The Honey Badger" for his tenacious ability to play extremely tough football against much larger opponents, his knack for making big plays, as well as his dyed patch of blond hair on the top of his head in his college days which resembled the blond patch of hair on the back of a honey badger.
-This led to him being a Heisman Trophy finalist.
+Mathieu earned the nickname "the Honey Badger" for his tenacious ability to play extremely tough football against much larger opponents as well as his dyed patch of blond hair on the top of his head in his college days which resembled the blond patch of hair on the back of a honey badger.
+This led to him being a Heisman Trophy finalist, eventually finishing fifth.
 On December 8, 2011, Mathieu was awarded the Chuck Bednarik Award, given to the year's best defensive player in college football.
 This marked the second straight year an LSU defensive player won the nation's top defensive honor following Patrick Peterson in 2010.

 2012: Dismissal

 On August 10, 2012, LSU head coach Les Miles announced that Mathieu would be dismissed from the football team due to a violation of team rules.
 News outlets reported that the dismissal was a result of repeated drug test failures, although Miles did not confirm those reports.
 Mathieu had formerly expressed an interest in returning to the program for the 2013 season.
 On August 17, 2012, Mathieu withdrew from LSU and entered a drug rehabilitation program in Houston, Texas.
 Mathieu's withdrawal was expected to last for the entire 2012–2013 academic year.
 However, on September 4, 2012, Mathieu ended his withdrawal and enrolled for fall semester classes.
 On October 25, 2012, Mathieu and three other LSU former players were arrested on possession of marijuana.

-On November 29, 2012, it was announced that Mathieu would enter the NFL Draft.
+On November 29, 2012, it was announced that Mathieu would enter the NFL draft.
 Mathieu participated at the 2013 NFL Scouting Combine on February 26, 2013.
 He ran a 4.50 40-yard dash, had 4 reps of 225 pounds, a 34-inch vertical, and a 117-inch broad jump.
 He also later participated at his pro day on March 27, 2013.